This was our action alert for the week of January 20-24, 2025. See our alert for the week of January 27-31.

 Last week was the first full week of the 2025 Virginia General Assembly session.
 This is a “short” session, which generally lasts for 45 calendar days, as opposed to a “long” session, which lasts 60 calendar days.
 Bills must pass their respective committee and chamber by Crossover (February 4) to remain viable.
 Here are key initiatives led or supported by the Virginia Bicycling Federation.
 Please contact your legislators as indicated below.

 Delegate Krizek’s HB2059, Virginia’s Great Outdoors Act, would allocate no less than $200M of recordation tax revenues for specified land protection and preservation purposes, including 12.5% to DCR to establish a statewide system of trails and 12.5% to VDOT for regional multi-use trails.
-Status: Assigned to House Appropriations Subcommittee on Commerce, Agriculture and Natural Resources, so we ask that you contact your Delegate to strongly support this initiative if they serve on this committee.
+Status: Heard by the House Appropriations Subcommittee on Commerce, Agriculture and Natural Resources on Jan.
+22 and passed by the day, so we ask that you contact your Delegate to strongly support this initiative if they serve on this committee.

 Several bills would expand Virginia’s existing safety camera enforcement program:

 Senator Ebbin’s SB1416 – Updates language in Virginia’s careless driving statute to protect “Vulnerable Road Users” (Section §46.2-816.1) to make it more effective at holding offenders accountable.
-See this recent Washington Post article.
+See this recent Washington Post articleStatus: On Jan 23, the Senate Transportation Committee re-referred SB1416 to the Senate Courts of Justice Committee where it may be heard on Jan.
+29. If your senator serves on the latter committee, ask them to support SB1416.

 How can you take action?